-Monitor and assess the adequacy and effectiveness of the measures, policies and procedures put in place Monitor and assess the level of Legal & Compliance Risk that the Monitor and assess the level of Legal & Compliance Risk that the Company faces Provide training to the staff of the Company in respect with the compliance function according to the Law • Communicate the relevant statutes of the IOM to each employee and notify them of any relevant changes therein • Develop and design the appropriate procedures of the Company, so as to prevent and resolve potential conflicts of interest • Ensure that all employees have the ability to identify cases of potential conflicts of interest.
-Disclose to Clients the general nature and any potentially present conflicts of interest Keep records regarding conflict of interest situations Consent and approve the Company's Replacement Policy • Establish and implement the measures as regards personal transactions and notify each relevant person of the restrictions on personal transactions Review the Company's website, on at least annual basis Ensure that the termination process of Clients account is followed Ensure that all relevant information is included in the Company's outsourcing agreements • Ensure that the performance of multiple functions by the Company's relevant persons does not and is not likely to prevent those persons from discharging any particular function soundly, honestly, and professionally • Follow up Client complaints or grievances in relation to the Administration/Back Office Department and filing these complaints. • Approve the information script and/or standard FAQ which shall state the information that can be shared with Clients Establish, implement and maintain an audit plan to examine and evaluate the adequacy and effectiveness of the Company's systems, internal control mechanisms and arrangements Provide timely, accurate and relevant reporting in relation to internal audit matters to the Board of Directors and the Senior Management of the Company, at least annually.
-Internal Audit • Provide the Company with an Independent confirmation that the process Audit followed by the Company is according to the Board's requirements, Provide the Company with an Independent review of the risk assessment, stress testing and capital allocation exercises performed, and shall confirm their compliance with the policies and procedures approved by the Board of the Company Perform an Independent validation of all numbers included in the ICARA Report and shall confirm their agreement with the financial records • The improvement of mechanisms used by the Company for counteraction AMICO of legalization (laundering) of criminally earned income AMLCO • To decrease the probability of appearance among the Customers of the Company of any persons/organizations engaged in illegal activity and/or related with such persons/organizations Total or William Pological of Guilleantons
+Monitor and assess the adequacy and effectiveness of the measures, policies and procedures put in place Monitor and assess the level of Legal & Compliance Risk that the Monitor and assess the level of Legal & Compliance Risk that the Company faces Provide training to the staff of the Company in respect with the compliance function according to the Law Communicate the relevant statutes of the IOM to each employee and notify them of any relevant changes therein • Develop and design the appropriate procedures of the Company, so as to prevent and resolve potential conflicts of interest • Ensure that all employees have the ability to identify cases of potential conflicts of interest.
+Disclose to Clients the general nature and any potentially present conflicts of interest Keep records regarding conflict of interest situations Consent and approve the Company's Replacement Policy • Establish and implement the measures as regards personal transactions and notify each relevant person of the restrictions on personal transactions Review the Company's website, on at least annual basis Fragge that the termination process of Clients account is followed.
+Ensure that the termination process of Clients account is followed Ensure that all relevant information is included in the Company's outsourcing agreements • Ensure that the performance of multiple functions by the Company's relevant persons does not and is not likely to prevent those persons from discharging any particular function soundly, honestly, and professionally • Follow up Client complaints or grievances in relation to the Administration/Back Office Department and filing these complaints. • Approve the information script and/or standard FAQ which shall state the • Approve the information script and/or standard FAQ which shall state the information that can be shared with Clients Establish, implement and maintain an audit plan to examine and evaluate the adequacy and effectiveness of the Company's systems, internal control mechanisms and arrangements Provide timely, accurate and relevant reporting in relation to internal audit matters to the Board of Directors and the Senior Management of the Intownal Company, at least annually.
+Internal Audit • Provide the Company with an Independent confirmation that the process followed by the Company is according to the Board's requirements, nuait Provide the Company with an Independent review of the risk assessment, stress testing and capital allocation exercises performed, and shall confirm their compliance with the policies and procedures approved by the Board of the Company Perform an Independent validation of all numbers included in the ICARA Report and shall confirm their agreement with the financial records • The improvement of mechanisms used by the Company for counteraction AMLCO of legalization (laundering) of criminally earned income To decrease the probability of appearance among the Customers of the Company of any persons/organizations engaged in illegal activity and/or related with such persons/organizations